CommeRex/DNS-honeypot/README.md

 During a real DDoS attack, `source_ip` is the **victim's spoofed IP**, not the attacker's IP.
 This is how we track who is being attacked.

+## Log format

+The dataset that was collected during the research project is located at ./analysis/honeypot.jsonl